What is pulmonary hypertension?

 - The left side of the heart is a higher pressure system and pumps blood high in oxygen to the rest of your body.

-Pulmonary hypertension means the right side of your heart has to work harder to push blood through the lungs.
-This is because the blood vessels in the lung (pulmonary arteries) are blocked, narrowed or destroyed.
-The result is higher pressure in the right ventricle that pumps blood around your lungs.
+If you have pulmonary hypertension, it means the right side of your heart has to work harder to push blood through your lungs.
+This is because the blood vessels in the lungs (pulmonary arteries) are blocked, narrowed or destroyed.
+The result is higher pressure in the right ventricle (chamber) that pumps blood round your lungs.

 Over time, the right ventricle begins to struggle with this extra work.
 It can become weaker and pump less effectively.
 This causes symptoms of pulmonary hypertension.